runchise/batch.dart/README.md

 > Note:
 > The setup of the logger is done when executing the method `run` in `BatchApplication`.
-> If you want to use the logging feature outside the life cycle of the `batch` library,
+> If you want to use the logging feature outside the life cycle of this library,
 > be sure to do so after executing the `run` method of the `BatchApplication`.

 #### 1.3.5.2.
 On Parallel Process